 4.1 When a donation is charged to your card, the transaction is final and not disputable unless there is proven unauthorised use of your payment card.
 If you become aware of fraudulent use of your card, or if it is lost or stolen, you must notify your card provider in accordance with its reporting rules.

-5.3 When you pass your donation to Work for Good, we will hold it as agent for the relevant charity in a bank account in which all charity donations are held separately from the funds of Work for Good.
-We will then pass the money direct to the charity at the beginning of the next month after receipt, minus the Service Fee and Transaction Fee payable by the charity.
+5.3 When you pass your donation to Work for Good, we will hold it as agent for the relevant Charity in a bank account in which all charity donations are held separately from the funds of Work for Good.
+We will then pass the money directly to the Charity at the beginning of the next month after receipt, minus the Service Fee and Transaction Fee payable by the Charity.

 5.4 Once paid, the donation cannot be refunded.
 If we are unable to make the payment (for example, if the charity has ceased to exist or refuses to accept a donation), we will select an appropriate, alternative charity to pass the donation or payment to.

-5.5 Work for Good is not responsible for any dissatisfaction you may have regarding the charity's use of any donation you may make through the Service.
-Please note that the recipient organisation reserves the right to use your donation for its general purposes, rather than particular campaigns or purposes.
+5.5 Work for Good is not responsible for any dissatisfaction you may have regarding the Charity's use of any donation you may make through the Service.
+Please note that the recipient organisation reserves the right to use your donation for its general purposes, rather than particular campaigns, purposes or activities.

-5.7 It may be possible for Gift Aid to be claimed on the donation by the charity if you are a UK taxpayer and operate as a sole trader or part of a partnership (rather than a registered company).
-Upon sign-up you will be asked if you are eligible for Gift Aid, and if so, will have the option to complete a Gift Aid declaration in favour of the relevant charity, which Work for Good will send to the charity on your behalf.
+5.6 It may be possible for Gift Aid to be claimed on the donation by the Charity if you are a UK taxpayer and operate as a sole trader or part of a partnership (rather than a registered company).
+Upon sign-up, you will be asked if you are eligible for Gift Aid, and if so, will have the option to complete a Gift Aid declaration in favour of the relevant Charity, which Work for Good will send to the Charity on your behalf.
 It is your responsibility to ascertain whether you qualify for Gift Aid entitlement, to update Work for Good if your Gift Aid eligibility changes, and to ensure that the information within the declaration is accurate.
 Work for Good excludes all liability in respect of your Gift Aid declaration.
-If you have any doubts as to your status we strongly recommend you seek advice from your own adviser(s) or HMRC.
+If you have any doubts as to your status we strongly recommend you seek advice from your own advisor(s) or HMRC.

-5.8 Work for Good cannot provide tax advice or financial advice and you should not rely on information given on the Website to determine the accounting, tax or financial consequences of making a donation to charity.
-We strongly recommend that you consult your own accountant or financial advisor to understand any accounting or taxation that may be relevant to you.
+5.7 Work for Good cannot provide tax advice or financial advice and you should not rely on the information given in these Terms & Conditions or on the Website to determine the accounting, tax, or financial consequences of making a donation to charity.
+We strongly recommend that you consult your own accountant or financial advisor to understand any accounting or taxation issues that may be relevant to you.

 6. Your Business “Page”